thegetty/inventories-and-surveys/content/part-ii/chapter-6.md

 -   What geographic areas, temporal periods, heritage themes, and resource typologies are represented?

--   Conversely, what are the information gaps with regard to geographic areas, temporal periods, heritage themes, and resource typologies – those that are not represented or are underrepresented?
+-   Conversely, what are the information gaps with regard to geographic areas, temporal periods, heritage themes, and resource typologies—those that are not represented or are underrepresented?

 -   What designated or listed resources are represented?